Citron Is Very Wrong On Exact Sciences

 One of Cologuard's primary goals is to help increase the compliance rate for colon cancer screening as the current rate hovers just over 60% according to the CDC.
 The American Cancer Society is hoping to reach an 80% compliance rate by 2018.

 Exact's test is on its way to helping to improve the compliance rate for screening as 42% of new users had never been screened before.
 With 4 million Baby Boomers turning 65 per year and over 30% having never been screened, that is a large untreated market which has largely rejected FIT and colonoscopy to penetrate.
-That penetration appears to have started according to Exact’s recent corporate presentation::
+That penetration appears to have started, according to Exact’s recent corporate presentation:

 Critics of Cologuard have alluded to an "ick" factor.
 While any test with excrement is certainly a bit icky, we must be aware that 10-11 million FIT tests have been getting done each year for the past few years.
-Here are the instructions for Insure's FIT test.
+Here are the instructions for InSure's FIT test.

-The Insure FIT is manufactured and marketed by Enterix Inc, a privately held biotechnology company.
+The InSure FIT is manufactured and marketed by Enterix Inc., a privately held biotechnology company.
 The FIT is Enterix's overwhelming source of revenue and is certainly motivated not to lose market share.

 Despite Enterix's motivation, taking market share from the FIT is a major opportunity for Exact as the FIT suffers from extremely low compliance.
 I believe that due to the abysmal compliance rate of FIT, that is a signal that Cologuard has a chance to take most of that market share.

-The FIT over 3 years has only a 14% compliance rate according to statistics published in the American Journal of Gastroenterology in 2016.
+The FIT over three years has only a 14% compliance rate, according to statistics published in the American Journal of Gastroenterology in 2016.

-Over ten years, the actual screening interval, fewer than 1% of people are compliant according to the American Journal of Managed Care which was also published in 2016.
+Over 10 years, the actual screening interval, fewer than 1% of people are compliant according to the American Journal of Managed Care, which was also published in 2016.

-That ten-year number is important as that is how long it takes to get the cumulative benefit of FIT screening, i.e. finding cancer.
+That 10-year number is important as that is how long it takes to get the cumulative benefit of FIT screening, i.e. finding cancer.
 Ergo, almost nobody is getting the full benefit of FIT.
-Thus, it is a moot point to try to argue that FIT is a better test than Cologuard, as virtually nobody is taking it in compliance with guidelines and that is a core reason there are over 50,000 colon cancer deaths per year.
+Thus, it is a moot point to try to argue that FIT is a better test than Cologuard, as virtually nobody is taking it in compliance with guidelines, and that is a core reason there are over 50,000 colon cancer deaths per year.

-If Cologuard would replace FIT the way that FIT replaced FOBT, the prior older stool based test, that could result in about 7 million Cologuard tests ordered per year.
-That number is derived by dividing the number of FIT prescribed each year by three which represents the 3-year screening interval for Cologuard.
+If Cologuard would replace FIT the way that FIT replaced FOBT, the prior older stool-based test, that could result in about 7 million Cologuard tests ordered per year.
+That number is derived by dividing the number of FIT prescribed each year by three, which represents the three-year screening interval for Cologuard.

 At the current compliance rate of 67% for Cologuard, that could mean 4.7 million completed tests per year eventually.
-I am not including here that compliance likely increases over time as education for Cologuard occurs and aging Baby-Boomers have more urgency in getting tested.
+I am not including here that compliance likely increases over time as education for Cologuard occurs and aging Baby Boomers have more urgency in getting tested.

-As doctors become educated about Cologuard and the last insurers start to pay as required under the law next year, I believe that doctors will prescribe it overwhelmingly to FIT within the next 2 to 3 years.
+As doctors become educated about Cologuard and the last insurers start to pay as required under the law next year, I believe that doctors will prescribe it overwhelmingly to FIT within the next 2-3 years.
 Doctors are smart enough to know that compliance is the name of the game and that if Cologuard is more likely to be done, in addition to being more likely to find cancers, and is paid for, it is a no-brainer to order the Cologuard for those who don't want to do a colonoscopy.

 That leads me to Colonoscopy.
 Colonoscopy is the so-called "gold standard" when it comes to colorectal cancer screening.
 Nobody disputes that.
-But, it is an invasive test with a risk factor.
+But it is an invasive test with a risk factor.

-According to the Annals of Internal Medicine 5 out of every 1000 patients will get "serious medical complications," including death, from a botched colonoscopy.
-While this is not a huge number it is high enough to be a reason dissuade quite a few people from using colonoscopy as a screening method.
+According to the Annals of Internal Medicine, five out of every 1,000 patients will get "serious medical complications," including death, from a botched colonoscopy.
+While this is not a huge number, it is high enough to be a reason dissuade quite a few people from using colonoscopy as a screening method.

 People who are willing to take the cumbersome and sometimes dangerous colonoscopy should certainly continue to do so.
 While the range of effectiveness is wide due to difference in doctor skills, it still offers the highest sensitivity for cancer and pre-cancer at 95-97% (depending on which study you believe).
 It also allows for immediate treatment by removing polyps.